A workout with baby isn’t just about achieving your fitness goals. Workouts can be bonding time, too!

 MOM AND BABY FITNESS

 Babies are only newborns once and time really does fly by quickly.
-To be fit a new mom should first be comfortable within herself no matter what.
+To be fit, a new mom should first be comfortable with herself no matter what.
 She should also be able to focus on bonding with her sweet child.

 Feature image source: